aliceboost/aliceboost/README.md

+# Welcome to my profile

-- Student in software development
+Student in software development

-- Languages: Python, HTML, CSS, JavaScript, PHP, SQL and C#
+Languages: Python, HTML, CSS, JavaScript, PHP, SQL and C#

-- This profile is currently used for school projects
+This profile is currently used for school projects